salamander2/leds/README.md

 ### Add the 3 colour LED
 ![two](https://raw.githubusercontent.com/salamander2/leds/master/circuits/RPI_LED_Circuit2.png)

+* Connections:
+ * the long leg of the LED goes to GND.
+ * the three resistors connect to the short legs and also connect to #13, #19, #26

 Now you can run the TriColour program "Tricolour.py".
 Press 'r', 'g', and 'b' keys to increase the red, green, and blue.
 Use capital R G B to decrease the amounts.

 ### Bigger and Better Things ...